Goz3rr/vscode-glualint/README.md

 The linter should now be active for any lua and glua files

 ## Configuration
-`glualint.linter`: Points to the glualint executable
+`glualint.linter`: Points to the glualint executable, defaults to `glualint`
-`glualint.activeLanguages`: Languages IDs to activate the linter for
+`glualint.activeLanguages`: Languages IDs to activate the linter for (`lua` and `glua` are supported, defaults to both)
-`glualint.run`: When to run the linter executable
+`glualint.run`: When to run the linter executable (`onSave` or `onType`, defaults to `onType`)

 Also see [configuring glualint](https://github.com/FPtje/GLuaFixer/blob/master/README.md#configuring-glualint)

+## Formatter
+This extension also integrates glualint's pretty printing functionality.
+To format your code simply use vscode's built in format document or format selection actions.